What's the Difference Between Organic and Traditional Gardening?

 To build this kind of ecosystem, organic gardeners need to enrich their existing soil with organic matter like compost, which is filled with soil life.
 And while you could certainly start your own compost pile, creating really good compost takes time and a bit of know-how.

-Here’s a faster, simpler option: Mix Miracle-Gro® Performance Organics® All Purpose In-Ground Soil, which is blended with aged compost, in with your native soil to start your own ecosystem.
-Not only can you instantly create an organic garden base your plants will love, but you’ll also be providing those beneficial soil organisms with extra nourishment in the form of micronutrients, so they’ll continue to flourish and act as helpmates to your plants.
-If an organic container garden is more your style, build that ecosystem by filling those pots with compost-rich Miracle Gro® Performance Organics® All Purpose Container Mix.
+Here's a faster, simpler option: Mix Miracle-Gro® Organics Garden Mix for Vegetables and Herbs, which is blended with aged compost, in with your native soil to start your own ecosystem.
+Not only can you instantly create an organic garden base your plants will love, but you'll also be providing those beneficial soil organisms with extra nourishment in the form of micronutrients, so they'll continue to flourish and act as helpmates to your plants.
+If an organic container garden is more your style, build that ecosystem by filling those pots with compost-rich Miracle-Gro® Organics Potting Mix for Vegetables & Herbs.

 Speaking of nourishment, fertilizer plays a slightly different role in organic gardens than it does in traditional gardens, too.
-Instead of being geared toward simply providing food for plants, organic fertilizer also feeds the soil so all those microbes can continue to work to make even more nutrients available to your plants.
-Miracle Gro® Performance Organics® All Purpose Plant Nutrition Granules (which feeds plants continuously for up to 6 weeks when mixed in with the soil) and Miracle Gro® Performance Organics® All Purpose Plant Nutrition (a water-soluble fertilizer you’ll want to apply every 7 days while watering) support both soil and plants, leading to a truly bountiful harvest.
+Instead of being geared toward simply providing food for plants, organic plant food also feeds the soil so all those microbes can continue to work to make even more nutrients available to your plants.
+Miracle-Gro® Organics Plant Food Granules for Vegetables & Herbs and Miracle-Gro® Organics Plant Food for Vegetables & Herbs (a water-soluble fertilizer you'll want to apply every 7 days while watering) support both soil and plants, leading to a truly bountiful harvest.
 Whichever you choose, be sure to follow label directions!